quisquous/cactbot/README.md

 If you get a [CAS policy](https://blogs.msdn.microsoft.com/drew/2009/12/23/xunit-and-td-net-fixing-the-attempt-was-made-to-load-an-assembly-from-a-network-location-problem/) error on starting the OverlayPlugin, such as "An attempt was made to load an assembly from a network location which would have caused the assembly to be sandboxed in previous version of the .NET Framework." then this means that you have forgotten to unblock some/all of your DLLs (either hibiyasleep or cactbot).
 First, stop ACT.
 Then, unblock everything; the easiest way is to unblock the original zip file and re-extract rather than unblocking every file individually.
 Finally, restart ACT again.

+If you get an overlay plugin error similar to `Error: (overlay): Exception in SendFastRateEvents: Could not load file or assembly 'FFXIV_ACT_Plugin, Version=(version), Culture=neutral, PublicKeyToken=null' or one of its dependencies.
+The system cannot find the file specified.` then you likely need to unblock the ffxiv plugin.
+See the instructions above for unblocking DLLs.

 ## Building from source

 You should already have